Cholle13/Pokemon-Go/README.md

 Ben - Figure out audio and implement.
 Work with Code.
 Luke -  Spearhead documentation (flowchart and user manual)
-Parakh - Figure out Start Menu and Work with Code
+Parakh - Figure out Start Menu and Work with Code / be awesome
 Chris - Draw pokemon and backgrounds figure out how to set up SDL  (HAS WORKING PLOTTER) Work on integrating everything together and organization
 Josh -  Moral Manager/Encouragement coordinator.
 Same as Parakh(work together)